k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

-# ADR 1: Add Support for OCI Registry and Basic Authentication
+# ADR 1: Add Support for OCI Registry and HTTP Authentication

 ## Context